 unlawful interception and collection of personal data, IoT, systematic digital security failures, improper sharing of data, and the regulation of biometrics.

-Chris received his law degree from The John Marshall Law School, his M.A. in Legal Sociology from the International Institute for the Sociology of Law (located in Onati, Spain), and his B.A. in Legal Sociology from the University of California, Santa Barbara.
+Chris received his law degree from the University of Illinois Chicago School of Law, his M.A. in Legal Sociology from the International Institute for the Sociology of Law (located in Onati, Spain), and his B.A. in Legal Sociology from the University of California, Santa Barbara.
 Chris also serves on the Illinois Bar Foundation, Board of Directors.

 - In re: Nat’l Collegiate Athletic Ass’n Single School/Single Sport Concussion Litig., 16-cv-8727, MDL No. 2492 (N.D.
 Ill.).